crabstars/planto/README.md

 # Planto

-Simple DB seeding for entities which have foreign keys
+Simple DB seeding for entities which have foreign keys.<br>
+Currently only supporting Sql Server(MsSql)

 ## NuGet